 Environmental, Health, and Safety Regulations- Definition and Purpose

 EHS regulations and EHS standards exist to ensure organizations in specific industries keep the environment and their workplaces safe.
 In other words, the purpose of regulations are to incite behavior that would not otherwise occur.
-Read more about how to ensure compliance to EHS regulations.

 Why Regulation Types Matter